 Alberta and Quebec seem to have many political differences.
-What are the reasons for this and how can they be better understood?
-This study group will bring together up to 8 participants each from CALL and the McGill Community for Lifelong Learning (MCLL) to compare their societies and look for compromise approaches to issues.
-Group members will be expected to find written and other materials for discussion and provide overviews of the material.
-The topic for the first session will be the impact of COVID-19 in Quebec and Alberta-what have we learned?
+What are the reasons for this, how can they be better understood, and can one province learn from the experience of the other?
+This study group will bring together up to eight participants each from CALL and the McGill Community for Lifelong Learning (MCLL) to compare their societies and look for alternative approaches to issues.
+Group members will be expected to find written and other materials for discussion and provide overviews of the materials.

 **You must be a member of CALL to register.**